roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 A summer night was far too short for me to regain my tranquillity.
 I wonder how can the sun ascend as vibrantly every of the days.
-I  secluded  myself within the room, I cried a lot all alone.
+I  secluded  myself within the room—I cried a lot all alone.